-Shortages or increased costs of skilled labour could increase costs and delay deliveries and may have an adverse impact on customer relationships
+Shortages or increased costs of skilled labour could increase costs and delay deliveries and may have an adverse impact on customer relationships with necessary skills and experience or in tight labour markets.

-The Group is subject to supply risks related to the availability and cost of labour.
-The Group may experience labour cost increases or disruptions in its facilities in circumstances where it must compete for employees with necessary skills and experience or in tight labour markets.
 Increased wages (which might include, without limitation, an increase in the minimum wage requirements across the Group or union negotiated increases to take account of increases in the cost of living) or shortages of skilled labour could cause increases in costs and delivery delays.
 If the Group is unable to pass on any increase in costs to its customers, the Group's margins may reduce, which could accordingly have an adverse impact on its operating results, business prospects and financial condition.